 40. GENERAL FARM SHOP.
 Fall or spring term.
 Credit two hours a term.
-Section 1, T Th 2-4:30; section 2, M F 2-4:30.
+Lecture, T 10.
+Laboratory, M T or Th 1-5.
 Agricultural Engineering Laboratories.
 Professor Foss.

 A course designed to acquaint the student with the common woodworking, tool fitting, cold and sheet metal working, forging, welding, ropework, and wood-finishing jobs commonly found on the farm.
 The correct use of hand tools on new construction and repair work is emphasized.